wp-plugins/testimonial-basics/trunk/readme.txt

 5. Testimonials Example Page

 == Changelog ==

+= 4.1.6 =
+* color picker stopped working after WordPress 4.2 upgrade, had to change the option class to ka_color because hexcolor was causing problems with the jQuery selector

 = 4.1.5 =
 * added height: auto; to avatar styles.
 * Revamped schema for the new set up and tested every layout for the content and widgets with the structured data testing tool